The internet is filled with misleading information and the buzzwords “cough CPR” are no different.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Social media posts on the Internet claim that by coughing vigorously when you have a heart attack, you can keep yourself from passing out, theoretically saving yourself until your heart starts beating normally again.
+The idea of cough CPR has been circulating the web for a few years now and has a slew of misinformation attached to it.
+The real danger about the misinformation is that it could prevent heart attack victims from getting the lifesaving help they need.
+Those social media posts claim that by coughing vigorously when you have a heart attack, you can keep yourself from passing out, theoretically saving yourself until your heart starts beating normally again.

 When cardiac arrest occurs, unconsciousness and death follow swiftly.
 Defibrillation is the only way to reliably reset the heart once it has suffered a fatal arrhythmia.

 If you see someone collapse following cardiac arrest, call 911 immediately.
 You can administer approved CPR techniques to keep oxygen circulating to the victim’s brain until medical help arrives.

 Coughing violently physically forces blood from the chest up to the brain because of the pressure exerted from the cough.
 In a clinical setting, patients might be told to cough vigorously during testing, if healthcare professionals detect specific problems.
 The American Heart Association notes that cough CPR could also be considered in a cardiac catheterization laboratory where the patients are constantly monitored.

 “The bottom line is that cough CPR is not useful outside of a hospital setting,” says Dr. Nissen.

 If you’re experiencing the symptoms of a heart attack, you should immediately call 911.
 Anyone who loses consciousness following cardiac arrest cannot cough, or even breathe, and needs emergency help.

 If you’re witnessing a person having a heart attack, you should immediately call 911 or perform approved CPR rescue while a second bystander calls 911.